 Most visitors arrive in Seattle via the Seattle-Tacoma International Airport (SEA), commonly known as Sea-Tac.
 The airport is located about 13 miles outside city center, and offers flights to many major domestic and international cities.

-It is a breeze to get from Sea-Tac to downtown Seattle via the Link light rail, which is a super convenient and cheap option to get into the city.
+- Link light rail: This is a super convenient and cheap option to get into the city.
 Once you exit the terminal, use the pedestrian bridge to connect to the parking garage.
 From here, you will find signs leading you to the Link station.
+The trip to downtown Seattle takes about 30 minutes.
+Trains run every 15 minutes from about 5am to midnight (with service starting later on weekends).
+Fares are calculated depending on zones, but it costs $3 to get to downtown Seattle.
+See here for schedules and fares.

 Other Ways to Get to Seattle

-You can also arrive in Seattle via train.
+- By Train: You can also arrive in Seattle via train.
 This is a super scenic option of traveling in the Pacific Northwest – the views along these train routes are supposed to be unbelievable!
 Seattle is a stop along Amtrak’s Cascades route, which continues to Vancouver in the north, and Portland to the south.
 The trip takes about 4 hours in either direction.
 Seattle is also the end of the Coast Starlight route, which starts in Los Angeles.
+Trains arrive at the King Street Station in Pioneer Square.
+From here, it is easy to connect to other areas in downtown Seattle and beyond via the Link light rail, King County Metro buses, or using Uber/Lyft.

-Seattle is also served by Bolt Bus, which is a great option for travelers on a budget – fares start as low as $1 (you better book EARLY, though!).
-Bolt Bus provides connections to many major cities in the Pacific Northwest, including Portland, Vancouver, Eugene, Everett, and Olympia.
-Another budget-friendly option is to take FlixBus, which runs buses to Portland.
+- By Bus: Seattle is also served by FixBus, which is a great option for travelers on a budget – fares start as low as $1 (you better book EARLY, though!).
+Bolt Bus provides connections to many major cities in the Pacific Northwest.

-Seattle is also a popular port city for Alaskan cruises – many of these originate from the cruise terminal at Pier 91.
+- Cruise Ship: Seattle is also a popular port city for Alaskan cruises – many of these originate from the cruise terminal at Pier 91.

 Walking

-My favorite way to get around Seattle (like in many other cities) is to walk – I’ve found that Seattle is pretty walkable for the most part, and many of the city’s popular attractions can be accessed on foot.
-I’ve easily walked from Belltown to Capitol Hill (which basically covers the first day of this 2 days in Seattle itinerary) – it is a loooonog walk, but it’s doable and it’s fun to get those steps in (plus it gives you an excuse to eat all that good food!).
+I’ve walked from Belltown to Capitol Hill (which basically covers the first day of this Seattle 2 day itinerary) – it is a loooong walk, but it’s doable and it’s fun to get those steps in (plus it gives you an excuse to eat all that good food!)

 Public Transportation